The Day the Clown Cried: Lewis interviews and responses

 Due to the film's mystery and mythology, Lewis faced decades of questions by reporters.
 Lewis offered the opinion that it was all bad, an artistic failure because "I lost the magic".
 Quoted in Entertainment Weekly: "You will never see it.
 No one will ever see it, because I am embarrassed at the poor work."
-In 2001, an 'inquisitive heckler' mentioned the film to Lewis during one of Lewis's motivational speeches, indicating that the man had heard the film might be eventually released.
+In 2001, an 'inquisitive heckler' mentioned the film to Lewis during one of Lewis' motivational speeches, indicating that the man had heard the film might be eventually released.
 Lewis replied to this comment with "None of your goddamn business!"
 The same year, Lewis responded to a reporter's faxed request for information about the movie by calling and telling him: "As far as discussing [the movie], forget it!
 If you want to see any of it, forget it!"
 On January 12, 2013, Lewis appeared at a Cinefamily Q&A event at the Los Angeles Silent Movie Theatre.
 He was asked by actor Bill Allen, "Are we ever gonna get to see The Day the Clown Cried?"
 Lewis replied in the negative, and explained the reason the movie would never be released was because "in terms of that film I was embarrassed.
 I was ashamed of the work, and I was grateful that I had the power to contain it all, and never let anyone see it.
 It was bad, bad, bad."
 He then jokingly added, "But I'll tell you how it ends."
 At Cannes while promoting Max Rose, Lewis was asked about The Day the Clown Cried and said, "It was bad work.
 You'll never see it and neither will anyone else."